dotnet/maui-samples/README.md

 ### Visual Studio

-Currently, you can use Visual Studio 2019 16.9 on Windows (with the Xamarin workload) with a few manual steps to run iOS & Android apps built on .NET 6.
+Currently, you can use Visual Studio 2019 16.10 on Windows (with the Xamarin workload installed). .NET 6 Preview 4 requires MSBuild 16.10, so .NET 6 projects will not be able to load in older versions of Visual Studio.

-Open an Administrator command prompt to enable the `EnableWorkloadResolver.sentinel` feature flag:

-    > cd "%ProgramFiles(x86)%\Microsoft Visual Studio\2019\Enterprise\MSBuild\Current\Bin\SdkResolvers\Microsoft.DotNet.MSBuildSdkResolver"
-    > type NUL > EnableWorkloadResolver.sentinel

-Or in an Administrator `powershell` prompt:

-    > cd "${env:ProgramFiles(x86)}\Microsoft Visual Studio\2019\Enterprise\MSBuild\Current\Bin\SdkResolvers\Microsoft.DotNet.MSBuildSdkResolver"
-    > '' > EnableWorkloadResolver.sentinel

-> NOTE: your path to Visual Studio may vary, depending on where you selected to install it.
-> `Enterprise`, `Professional`, or `Community` might be correct depending on the SKU you have installed.

-This command creates an empty file that enables .NET workload support.

-Restart Visual Studio after making this change.

 ### Visual Studio for Mac

 Visual Studio for Mac is not supported at this time, but will be coming in a future release.

-### .NET MAUI

-.NET MAUI bassed projects can be open in Visual Studio and Visual Studio for Mac, however can not be run or debugged directly from the IDEs at this time.

 ### iOS from Visual Studio